-1. GAZE International LGBTQIA Film Festival is presented in association with our sponsors Accenture Ireland and the Arts Council of Ireland.
+1. GAZE International LGBTQIA Film Festival is presented in association with our funders, including the Arts Council of Ireland, the National Talent Academy, Dublin City Council, DCEDYI, Coimisiún na Meán and range of private sponsors and donors.

 2. The aim of GAZE is to showcase the latest and greatest of international LGBTQIA cinema, and to help foster and promote the Irish LGBTQIA filmmaking community.